Texas Performing Arts Home

 Fabrication Studios

 The Fabrication Studios at Texas Performing Arts supports academic productions within the College of Fine Arts as well as creates elements for professional productions, other university departments and outside clients.
-Participants in this area will work on scenic construction, prop building, and training in design and technical theatre, especially in relation to UT’s Department of Theatre and Dance, Butler Opera Center, and the training and development of students interacting with the studios.
+Emerging Arts Professionals working in this area will help support the Hollywood Backdrop project, work on scenic fabrication, prop building, and training in design and technical theatre, especially in relation to UT’s Department of Theatre and Dance and the Butler Opera Center.
+Additionally, they will support the training and development of UT students interacting with the Fabrication Studios.

 Fabrication Studios Sample Duties: